astropy/astropy/docs/install.rst

   serialization of various Astropy classes into a portable, hierarchical, human-readable representation.

+- `bottleneck <https://pypi.org/project/Bottleneck/>`_: Improves the performance
+  of sigma-clipping and other functionality that may required computing statistics

 .. note:: Also see ``pip-requirements-dev``.

 However, note that these only need to be installed if those particular features